 7. Honor the firsts of your relationship

-Propose to him at the place where you first met, went on your first date, where you had your first kiss, first realized you’re in love, first made each other cry with laughter after a really bad joke, first fought for each other, with each other, where you had your first intense moment as a couple and had to get through a rough patch – you get the drift.
+Ask him to marry you at the place where you first met, went on your first date, where you had your first kiss, first realized you’re in love, first made each other cry with laughter after a really bad joke, first fought for each other, with each other, where you had your first intense moment as a couple and had to get through a rough patch – you get the drift.

 8. Pull a Monica from Friends

 If he likes pranks, call him and tell him a lie about you/the relationship being in trouble.
 Let him rush to you.
 Enamor him with scores of fragrant candles around the apartment and words that come from the heart.
 He’ll curse you but you’ll have a good laugh together.